roglew/pappy-proxy/README.md

 Another option is to try writing a plugin.
 It might be a bit easier than contributing code and plugins are extremely easy to integrate as a core feature.
 So you can also contribute by writing a plugin and letting me know about it.
 You can find out more by looking at [the official plugin docs](https://roglew.github.io/pappy-proxy/pappyplugins.html).

+You can find ideas for features to add on [the contributing page in the docs](https://roglew.github.io/pappy-proxy/contributing.html).

 How to Use It
 =============